 And I would say that with all 20 of these friends of mine in the room.

-Oh, by the way, I uh I'm not pushing the number, but we did put as a because so many people have asked for it.
+Oh, by the way, I'm not pushing the number, but we did put, because so many people have asked for it, we put it up on Hannity.com if people want it.

-I just asked that they be polite.
+I just ask that they be polite.

 Amen.

-Can't stand when people are rude.
+I can't stand when people are rude.

 All right, Chip Roy, thanks, my friend.

-I don't know because I haven't heard I just throw out a guest at six o'clock.
+I don't know because I haven't heard.

 But look, I work for my constituents just like they do.

-So you your constituents should call.
+So your constituents should call.

-All right, Chip Roy, Congressman Texas.
+All right, Chip Roy, Congressman, Texas.

 Thank you, sir.